publiclab/plots2/doc/GCI_MENTOR_GUIDELINES.md

 * If you are creating a `gci-candidate issue` format it properly with lines like

+* To be a mentor you don't necessarily need to know how to code -- we need mentors who know Public Lab's community and practices well, and who can encourage students to speak up when they get stuck, and to ask the community for input and testing of their work.

 **We are preparing to participate in Google Code-in, and have reserved this issue for participants in GCI - but we'd love to have your help with another one!
 Please check out [https://code.publiclab.org](https://code.publiclab.org) to see more.**

 * When creating an issue for GCI, you need to list the potential solutions too.